top of page

 Celebrate Progress - Even Small Steps.

 Every time your child looks at a symbol, points to one, or reacts when you model, they’re learning.
 Celebrate these moments!
 Keep the experience positive, playful, and pressure-free.
+The more your child feels understood and successful, the more they’ll want to communicate.

 Be Patient and Don’t Give up Too Soon.